 The Trust is a Delaware statutory trust (the "Trust") formed on April 2, 2014 and is an open-end registered management investment company registered under the Investment Company Act.
-The Trust is comprised of five series, two of which are discussed in this SAI.
-Each Fund discussed in this SAI is a diversified, actively managed ETF.
+The Trust is comprised of five series, one of which is discussed in this SAI.
+The Fund discussed in this SAI is a diversified, index-based ETF.
 The offering of Shares is registered under the 1933 Act.